 Tom with his yacht in 2006.
 The picture is taken in Greece just after sailing from the Philippines.
 If you fancy some quality time sailing this 44 foot ketch now namedMonty B you can now do so in Montenegro, book with montegro4sail.com

 Tom Bennett welcomes your comments, criticism or suggestions.
 Contact him by sending him an email to:

-The ROTAL NATIONAL LIFEBOAT INSTITUTION relies on public donations and legacies to maintain its rescue service.
+The ROYAL NATIONAL LIFEBOAT INSTITUTION relies on public donations and legacies to maintain its rescue service.
 As a charity it is separate from, but works alongside, government-controlled and funded Coastguard services.
 Since the RNLI was founded in 1824 the lifeboat crews (237 Lifeboat stations) and lifeguards (on 180 beaches) have saved at least 140,000 lives.
-Volunteers make up 95% of the charity, including 4,600 volunteer lifeboat crew members and 3,000 volunteer shore crew.
-Additionally, tens of thousands of other dedicated volunteers raise funds and awareness, give safety advice, and help in our museums, shops and offices.
+Volunteers make up 95% of the charity, 4,600 volunteer lifeboat crew members and 3,000 volunteer shore crew.
+Additionally, other dedicated volunteers raise funds and awareness, give safety advice, and help in our museums, shops and offices.

 Contact the RNLI on 0300 300 9990.